What the Hell Happened to Matthew Broderick?

 Broderick also produced, directed and starred in the film, Infinity, which was written by his mother.
 Broderick played physicist Richard Feynman whose books were the basis for the screenplay.
 Patricia Arquette played his wife.

-broderick addicted to love
+ryan - addicted to love

 In 1997, Broderick co-starred with the Queen of the Rom-Com, Meg Ryan, in Addicted to Love.